claire-codes/hugo-blog/content/blog/2018-04-15-why-its-important-to-give-your-button-a-type.markdown

 <button>Press me</button>
 ```

-After reading the previous definitions, how do you think a button with no type attribute will behave?
-It wasn't what I expected ... **When the type attribute is missing, the button behaves as a _submit_ button**.
+After reading the previous definitions, how do you think a button with no type attribute will behave? **When the type attribute is missing, the button behaves as a _submit_ button**.
 (That's in bold because it's the major point I want you to learn and takeaway from this post!)
-This can cause problematic behaviour (i.e. bugs!) in your code if you aren't expecting it.
+This certainly wasn't what I expected!
+I assumed that a button with no specific type would do nothing when clicked.
+This can cause problematic behaviour (i.e. bugs!) in your code if you aren't expecting it (like me!).

 ## Button types in action

 The following gif shows a simple form (original Codepen below).
 When the form is submitted, the background colour of the page is changed using JavaScript, by listening to the `onsubmit` event.
 Each of the button types mentioned previously are included within the form, and are labelled to show their type value.
-Let’s see what happens when each one is clicked:
+Notice what happens when each one is clicked:

 ![Different values of type attribute](/images/missing-type.gif "Different values of type attribute")